Tips and Takeaways

 Students were particularly interested in jobs with a university licensing office.
 (No JD or PhD required!)
 The directors described their path from graduate student to working for Cornell as a licensing specialist.
 An essential first step is to consider an internship at a university licensing office, including Cornell’s CTL.

 Need information about CTL’s internship program?
-(Read the details, and if you have questions, contact Laura Salter (lc12).
+(Visit the CTL website, and if you have questions, contact Laura Salter (lc12).
 Contact jan.allen@cornell for a copy of the information distributed by the presenters.

 On May 17, 2017, Cornell graduate students and postdocs offered advice on how to land a job in academia.
 Here are some of their tips: